 Barbara and Kevin Marovich filed a rezoning application to change the zoning of a ±11.78acre property at 7600 S Magnolia Avenue, Ocala, FL from Single-Family Dwelling (R-1) to General Agriculture (A-1).
 The Parcel Identification Number for the subject property is 36142-000-00.
 Vacated from the nearby Hamblen, H.A. subdivision in 2004, the legal descriptions are provided within the rezoning application (see Attachment A).
 The site is located outside the Urban Growth Boundary (UGB) and within the Primary Springs Protection Zone (PSPZ).
-The intention of this zoning change is to allow the use of the property for agricultural purposes including farm animals (such as cattle, goats, chickens, etc.) and orchard crop production.
-The applicant proposes to sell the latter on site along Magnolia Avenue.
+The intention of this zoning change is to allow the use of the property for agricultural purposes including farm animals (such as [mini] cattle, goats, etc.) and orchard crop production.
+The applicant will sell such agricultural products offsite.
 The applicant proposes the construction of accessory structures including a storage barn and-in the long term-potentially a dwelling unit for an agricultural employee.
 All proposed uses would be permitted in A-1 zoning, subject to the applicable development review and permitting processes.
-An A-1 zoning classification would better reflect the rural character of the area.
+Staff believes an A-1 zoning classification would promote the rural activities intended for this area of the county.